arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 ---
 layout: article
-title:  "New moon ritual ideas and journal prompts"
+title:  "New Moon Ritual Ideas and Journal Prompts"
 date:   2022-03-26 05:13:01 -0700
 short-description: "The new moon is a time to set intentions, plan for your upcoming month, and also to honor this time of stillness and turn inward."
-categories: journal prompts, new moon, ritual, witchcraft
+categories: New moon rituals, New moon divination, Journal prompts for new moon, New moon energy, New moon intentions, New moon tarot reading, New moon scrying, Lunar cycle rituals, Manifesting with the new moon, New moon meditation, Divination during the new moon, Setting intentions for the new moon, New moon magic, Psychic insights during the new moon, New moon journaling, New moon candle magic, Harnessing new moon energy, New moon manifestation, New moon divination tools, New moon spiritual practice
 img: "new-moon-ritual-ideas.jpg"
 permalink: /new-moon-ritual-ideas-and-journal-prompts/
 ---
-## Working with the new moon
+The new moon marks a fresh beginning, making it an ideal time for divination and setting intentions.
+In this article, we'll explore creative ways to harness the energy of the new moon in your divination practices and provide journal prompts to deepen your connection with lunar cycles.

+## New Moon Ritual Ideas
 Around the world, there are lots of traditional beliefs and rituals that are tied to the new moon.
 For instance, in Ireland, it was believed that a person's behavior when they first caught sight of the new moon would influence their fate until the next new moon.

 In contrast to the [full moon](/full-moon-ritual-ideas-and-journal-prompts/) which is a time for ending cycles and gratitude, the new moon is about turning inward, starting new cycles, and planning for what you want to grow while we work our way back to the full moon.
 The new moon is a time of stillness before growth can begin again.

-The new moon is a time to:
+The new moon is generally seen as a time to:
 * Set intentions
 * Plan what you'd like to accomplish this lunar cycle
 * Look inward to see what needs to be attended to